Noodle Implements in video games.

 - Dr. Fred of Maniac Mansion tells his son, Weird Ed, that the Meteor needs to borrow Ed's hamster and an electric cattle prod.
 We never learn what the Meteor intended with either of them.

-- A knife, a photograph, a broken vase, a folder with documents, a watch and a cellphone...
-Phoenix Wright only needs three out of these objects to prove his opponent guilty of a never addressed crime in Marvel VS Capcom 3.
-This includes Doctor Doom, demons, gods, an Eldritch Abomination or himself.
+- A knife, a photograph, a broken vase, a folder with documents, a watch, and a cellphone...
+Phoenix Wright only needs three out of these objects to prove his opponent guilty of a never addressed crime in Ultimate Marvel vs. Capcom 3.
+This includes Doctor Doom, demons, gods, an Eldritch Abomination, or himself.

 - Monkey Island: